 No, the punishment for drug crimes depends not only on the criminal conduct of the offender but also on the classification of the drug.
 Federal sentencing guidelines begin with forty-three base offense levels and add or subtract levels depending on certain specified criteria.
 The higher the offense level, the harsher the sentence.

-The base offense level under the federal guidelines differs for different drugs and for different amounts of the same drug.
+The base offense level under the federal guidelines differs for different drugs and different amounts of the same drug.
 For instance, if the conviction is for the crime of manufacturing 300 kilograms of heroin, the base offense level is forty-two.

 However, if the conviction is for manufacturing 300 kilograms of cocaine, the base offense level is thirty-eight.
-Crack is a form of cocaine and listed on the same schedule of controlled substances.
+Crack is a form of cocaine and is listed on the same schedule as controlled substances.
 However, the quantities of crack needed to impose a certain sentence are much less than the quantity of powdered cocaine.

 For example, a person convicted of the crime of delivering 5 grams of crack will receive a sentence in the federal system of five to forty years.
 To receive that same sentence, a person would have to be convicted of delivering 500 grams of powdered cocaine.